pbs-assess/gfiphc/README.md

 - plotting maps (and movies) showing locations of stations each year
 - deriving relative biomass index trends from the IPHC survey for non-halibut groundfish species along the full BC coast, taking into account the changing survey methodologies
 - input into the [groundfish synopsis report](https://github.com/pbs-assess/gfsynopsis) for over 100 species of BC groundfish, which is to be updated every couple of years
+- generating trends for a group of species (e.g. "skates combined")
 - deriving relative biomass index trends for a specified area within BC waters, again taking into account the changing survey methodologies.

 The latter example is being used to generate predators of Haida Gwaii Pacific Herring as information for a Case Study in DFO's Ecoystem Approach to Fisheries Management initiative.

 Users outside of PBS can request someone at PBS to extract the data (try Andrew Edwards first) and then the analyses within the package will work.
 The set-level information (not species specific) is built into the package, as is some species-specific data.

-The functions in this package were originally part of gfplot and have now been split out into their own package.

 ## Vignettes